pulumi/pulumi-yaml/programgen_analysis.md

 ## Results

 ### For aws-clasic
-51 Errors out of 795 examples
+50 Errors out of 795 examples
-40 failures are due to missing functions:
+45 failures are due to missing functions:
-- Fn::element was needed by 1 examples.
+    Fn::element. was needed by 1 examples.
-- Fn::fileArchive was needed by 3 examples.
+    Fn::fileArchive. was needed by 3 examples.
+    Fn::filebase64. was needed by 5 examples.
-- Fn::filebase was needed by 4 examples.
+    Fn::filebase64sha256. was needed by 2 examples.
-- Fn::readFile was needed by 25 examples.
+    Fn::readFile. was needed by 39 examples.
-- Fn::sha was needed by 7 examples.
+    Fn::sha1. was needed by 7 examples.
+3 failures are due to missing expressions:
+    *model.BinaryOpExpression; was needed by 2 examples.
+    *model.UnaryOpExpression; was needed by 1 examples.
+Splat Expression needed for 2 examples.
+For Expression needed for 1 examples.
+panic: fatal: A failure has occurred: Non-inline expressions are not implemented yet

 ### For gcp
 21 Errors out of 434 examples
-13 failures are due to missing functions:
+18 failures are due to missing functions:
-- Fn::filebase was needed by 1 examples.
+    Fn::filebase64. was needed by 7 examples.
-- Fn::readFile was needed by 12 examples.
+    Fn::readFile. was needed by 19 examples.
+0 failures are due to missing expressions:
+Splat Expression needed for 1 examples.
+For Expression needed for 0 examples.

 ### For azure-classic
 125 Errors out of 930 examples
-18 failures are due to missing functions:
+20 failures are due to missing functions:
-- Fn::filebase was needed by 6 examples.
+    Fn::filebase64. was needed by 8 examples.
-- Fn::readFile was needed by 12 examples.
+    Fn::readFile. was needed by 12 examples.
+19 failures are due to missing expressions:
+    *model.BinaryOpExpression; was needed by 18 examples.
+    *model.IndexExpression; was needed by 1 examples.
+Splat Expression needed for 1 examples.
+For Expression needed for 0 examples.

 Note: 96 errors were unknown functions or invokes.

 ## Conclusion
-`Fn::readFile` is needed for 49 examples. `Fn::fileBase` is needed by 11
+`Fn::readFile` is needed for 70 examples. `Fn::fileBase` is needed by 20
 examples. `Fn::sha` is needed by 7 examples.
 No other function is needed by 5 examples.
 To facilitate examples, we should implement `Fn::readFile`.